badge icon

 High Subsonic

-SOM-J【1】 is an air-to-surface munition designed for deployment from internal weapon bays or underwing stations of aircraft, specifically targeting heavily protected land and sea sites.
+SOM-J, a precision-guided air-to-surface munition designed for deployment on internal weapon bays or underwing stations of aircraft, is intended for use against heavily protected land and sea targets.【1】

-In recent years, the SOM-J Cruise Missile, one of the key projects of Türkiye’s Defense Industry, has drawn attention for its capabilities in the domestic and national programs.
-It represents a success story showcasing Türkiye’s advancement in precision strike technologies.
-The SOM-J is an air-launched cruise missile developed by Roketsan and TÜBİTAK SAGE, distinguished by its low radar signature, high accuracy, and multi-role capability.
+In recent years, the SOM-J Cruise Missile, one of the most significant projects of Türkiye's defense industry, has drawn global attention through its domestic and national development initiatives.
+Representing a major success story, SOM-J demonstrates Türkiye’s advancement in modern warfare technologies.
+As an air-launched cruise missile developed by ROKETSAN and TÜBİTAK SAGE, SOM-J stands out for its low radar signature, high precision, and multi-role capability.

-As a member of the SOM (Stand-Off Munition) family, the SOM-J is specifically designed to fit within the internal weapon bays of fifth-generation F-35 Lightning II such as war aircraft.
-The SOM series was developed to enhance Türkiye’s ability to conduct precision strikes against strategic targets from long ranges.
-As a more compact and advanced variant of the series, the SOM-J aims to ensure survivability against air defense systems while destroying high-value land and sea targets.
+A member of the SOM (Stand-Off Munition) family, SOM-J is specifically designed to fit within the internal weapon bays of fifth-generation fighter aircraft such as the F-35 Lightning II.
+The SOM series was developed to enhance Türkiye’s ability to conduct precise long-range strikes against strategic targets.
+As a more compact and advanced variant of the series, SOM-J aims to ensure survivability against modern air defense systems while effectively neutralizing high-value land and sea targets.

-Missile weighs approximately 275 kilograms and has a range of up to 275 kilometers.
-One of the most notable features of the SOM-J is its difficulty to detect, due to its low radar cross-section (RCS).
-This feature provides a stealth advantage against modern air defense systems.
-Additionally, the ability to perform post-launch target updates via a data link system makes the SOM-J a highly effective weapon in complex combat environments.
+The missile weighs approximately 275 kilograms and has a range of up to 250 kilometers.
+One of its most notable features is its low radar cross section (RCS), which makes detection extremely difficult.
+This characteristic provides a stealth advantage against modern air defense systems.
+Additionally, its data link system enables post-launch target updates, making SOM-J a highly effective weapon in dynamic combat environments.

 Development Process

-The first variant of the SOM series, the SOM-A, was initially designed by TÜBİTAK SAGE in 2006 and entered service with the Turkish Air Force in 2011.
-While the SOM-A and SOM-B1/B2 variants are larger and heavier, the SOM-J emerged as a more compact solution specifically tailored for F-35 integration.
+The first variant of the SOM series, SOM-A, was initially designed by TÜBİTAK SAGE in 2006 and entered service with the Turkish Air Force in 2011.
+While SOM-A and the SOM-B1/B2 variants are larger and heavier, SOM-J emerged as a more compact solution specifically tailored for integration with the F-35.

-Roketsan served as the prime contractor for the SOM-J project, while TÜBİTAK SAGE developed critical components such as the guidance systems and software infrastructure.
+ROKETSAN served as the prime contractor for the SOM-J project, while TÜBİTAK SAGE developed critical components such as the guidance systems and software architecture.
 Throughout development, both technical and operational requirements were carefully considered.
-The missile provides survivability on modern battlefields through its low radar signature and high accuracy, while also being designed as a cost-effective solution.
-Funding for the project was largely provided by the Presidency of Defense Industries (SSB) and implemented through collaboration among domestic companies.
+The missile provides survivability in modern battlefields through its low radar signature and high maneuverability, while also being designed as a cost-effective solution.
+Funding for the project was largely provided by the Presidency of Defense Industries (SSB) and implemented through collaboration among domestic firms.

 System Features